Pranavgoli/Basic-Password-Generator/README.md

 # 🔐 Random Password Generator

-A simple Python-based **Password Generator** that creates secure, random passwords with customizable length and count.
+A Python-based **Password Generator** that creates secure, random passwords with customizable length and count.
 The program also gives you a **strength indicator** (weak, medium, strong) based on the chosen password length.

 -------